2theo2blau/sdr-experiments/README.md

 ```
 dsd-fme -fs -i tcp -o pulse -P -7 decoded
 ```
 in another.

-You should hear DMR voice transmissions as they appear, and you will see them being written to your audio directory as well.
+You should hear DMR voice transmissions as they appear, and you will see them being written to your decoded audio directory as well.
+Note that the center frequency passed to `camp.py` is slightly off the center frequency of the capture, I found I got better results like this as the radio's DC spike isn't sitting right on the frequency we're trying to listen to.